goldfinchbio/aws-gatk-sv/README.md

+## Note
+  This repo is no longer maintained by Goldfinch Bio.
+Please use https://github.com/LokaHQ/aws-gatk-sv instead.

 # AWS Setup & Execution
   This document provides all the relevant steps needed for execution of this pipeline on AWS Infrastructure.
   For this the pre-requisites are as below: